 While he may not always put up the best stats, Prestinni played an important role for eUnited during their 2019 Champs victory.

 Along with his twin brother Arcitys, Prestinni was eUnited’s longest active tenured player and brought the organization the game’s biggest crown in his final match for them.
-He went on to compete for Florida Mutineers in the CDL, before moving to Chicago Huntsmen to replace Gunless.

 Who misses out?